airinghost/hugo-theme-icarus-lite/README.md

 Set `read_more_txt: customText` to overwrite the text for the read-more button mentioned above.

 Set `link_go: http://example.com` and `link_txt: customText` to add a button at the bottom left-hand of the article card in index or list views; it would open the link you set in a new tab in the browser.
+Set `link_same: true` to open this link in the current tab.

 Set `no_summary: true` to disable the summary for the current post，i.e. to show the full content on the card（this can be set globally in the config）。